georgolden/ts-guideline/README.md

 I prefer to use JS + DTS or JS DOC + TypeScript, because it solve every type issues, but not requires to write code in TypeScript

 If it is not possible for you to follow this 2 solutions, please think about using those TS Guidelines.
-It will save you a lot of pain in future.
+It will reduce your pain in the future.

 TypeScript will sync their development within the JavaScript standard.
 This means there will be no TS Decorators and TypeScript will become more like JS Extension rather than a different language transpiled to JS.